Why do I have to confirm name and email?Last Updated: December 11, 2019

 If you start the log in process in a different browser than the one your email app uses to open links, you have to confirm your name and email to log in.
-This is required by Google Firebase for security reasons.
+This is required for security reasons to ensure your identity.

 What should you do?

 The simple fix is to only use Apple's Safari browser and Mail app on iOS.

 If you continue using another browser than Safari, you must make sure (log in) email links are also opened in this browser.
 You can for instance copy links manually and paste the in the browser, or in some cases set you email app settings to open all links in the browser you use.